-"Why am I having pain in the side of my stomach and pelvic area?
+"Why am I having pain in the side of my stomach and pelvic area?"

 I had sex at about 5-6 weeks ago.
 I then got my period at the end of August, It was a little later than usual, But I have fairly light periods to begin with. i have taken 2 pregnancy tests (one within the last week and a half, the other a few weeks ago) And both came back negative.
 For the past 2 weeks I have had stomach/Pelvic area pain and discomfort, Mostly on my left side.
 The pain and discomfort pretty much last all day And there's only been about 2 days in the past 2 weeks it hasnt bothered me.
 What's going on?
 Am I possibly pregnant or no?
 And if no, what could this pain be

 Therefore, I think the chance you are pregnant is pretty low.
 Therefore, it is important to see your doctor.
 They may repeat the pregnancy test, but they will also perform a complete examination, including a pelvic examination.
 One of the conditions that they will be very concerned to rule out is pelvic inflammatory disease, which is a sexually transmitted infection of the reproductive organs.
 This condition can be treated with antibiotics, but it can cause serious long term problems if not treated, including chronic pain and infertility.
 The will also want to consider the possibility of ovarian cysts and endometriosis, which are other common causes of pelvic pain.
 Most likely they will order some basic urine and blood tests and they may also want an ultrasound of the pelvic organs.
 Again, please see your doctor soon!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.